Twitter

 Tail view of the Proton rocket shows its first stage with six external tanks and six main RD-275 engines.
 Copyright © 2000 Anatoly Zak

-The RD-301 engine intended for the Proton's 11S813 fourth stage, which would burn a mix of liquid fluorine and ammonia!
-The combination, which has been under development since July 1969, was designed for the delivery of the SNTV telecommunications satellite.
-The program of both the satellite and its upper stage was canceled in 1977.
+The RD-301 engine intended for the Proton's 11S813 fourth stage, which would burn a mix of liquid fluorine and ammonia.
+The booster, which was under development since July 1969, was designed for the delivery of the SNTV telecommunications satellite.
+Other heavy payloads, such as probes heading to outer planets, were also considered to be as its potential passengers.
+The development of the fluorine stage and the SNTV satellite was canceled in 1977.
 Copyright © 2002 Anatoly Zak

 Chelomei's rocket

 Vladimir Chelomei's proposal for the UR-500MK rocket, burning oxygen and kerosene propellant and possibly capable of supporting circumlunar missions.
-A version of the rocket with hydrogen engine was also considered in mid-1970s.
-Click to enlarge.
+On July 8, 1974, the Ministry of General Machine Building, MOM, mandated its officials to review a possibility of equipping UR-500K with hydrogen engines, but nothing came out of that effort.
+(1052) Click to enlarge.
 Copyright © 2001 Anatoly Zak